Mattlister/designandconquer/README.md

 ### Deployment to Github

+When deploying Design and Conquer to GitHub from the GitHub, I used the following process:

+1. Log into GitHub.
+2. From the list of GitHub repositories, select
+3. At the top the page, where the menu items are, you'll see Settings.
+4. Once selected, scroll down the page to the GitHub pages section
+5. Under Source, click the drop-down menu labelled and select Master Branch
+6. When you select Master Branch, the page will automatically be refreshed and Design and Conquer is then deployed.
+7. Once done, scroll back down to the GitHub pages section and you will be able to retrieve the link to the deployed website.

+My project uses GitHub for storage and sharing of the project code for remote us

-I used and configured GitHub Pages to publish my site's source files from my master branch folder named the-band.
+I used and configured GitHub Pages to publish my site's source files from my master branch folder named Design and Conquer.
 This is in Cloud9 folder for all my Project Pages that were under that umbrella.

 Publishing my source files is dependent on my site type as in what language the code is developed in and the site type I have in